-18. URA will serve as the administrative agent for the LIMSS.
-The detailed terms of partnership between the Government and URA will be stipulated by way of a memorandum of understanding.
-Moreover, a committee comprising representatives from DEVB, URA and EMSD will be set up to vet applications received and prioritise subsidies for eligible buildings, and to deal with cases warranting special considerations such as the "three-nil buildings".
+17. The URA will serve as the administrative agent for the LIMSS.
+The detailed terms of partnership between the Government and the URA will be stipulated by way of a memorandum of understanding (MoU).
+Moreover, a committee comprising representatives from the DEVB, the URA and the EMSD will be set up to vet applications received and prioritise subsidies for eligible buildings, and to deal with cases warranting special considerations such as the "three-nil buildings".